Books read in 2015

 -Love is the Law, Nick Mamatas (8.16.15)

 I missed my chance to meet Nick Mamatas this summer by about three minutes.
-It's a shame, because I've always liked his writing, and this tale of suburban misery, Marxism, and occultism further cements his reputation in my mind.
+It's a shame, because I've always liked his writing, and

 -The Free-Lance Pallbearers, Ishmael Reed (8.16.15)